FFlip0/me/README.md

 # What is this?
 This is my personal website.
-Here you can find my interests, hobbies.
+Here you can find my interests, and hobbies.

-# Flip's Endavours
+# Flip's Endeavours
 Some subdomains include:
-- Coding
+- coding
-- Doodles
+- doodles
-- Drawin
+- drawin
-- Edu
+- edu
-- Music
+- music
-- Photos
+- photos
 - Thumbnails

-*This README.md was made by AI because I personaly am too tired to make a README.md*
+*This README.md was made by AI because I personally am too tired to make a README.md*